-[21-2-2017] An axial and sagittal slice of the contrast T1, containing the largest mass like enhancing lesion in the cerebellum
+[21-2-2017] An axial and sagittal slice of the contrast T1, containing the large mass like enhancing lesions in the cerebellum

 Last year, 8 July 2016 I started using Gilenya (fingolimod), this seemed to work well as some symptoms got a bit better and the disease did not appear to progress, until about the end of 2016.
 I participated in a scientific study about fingolimod in which they made MRIs every 6 months.